jtaibo/IBL-HDRI/README.md

 This is a simple bash script to automate the process of capturing HDR images to make light probes for IBL

-It has been tested in Ubuntu 18.04, but should work in any Unix system with gphoto2 installed and a USB connection to the camera
+It has been tested in Ubuntu 18.04 and a Canon EOS 350D, but should work in any Unix system with gphoto2 installed and a USB connection to the camera supported by the installed version of gphoto2

 Usage
 -----